joelouthan/theologic.us/content/posts/prayers/2020-06-17-daily_prayers.md

 Heal Gerry.
 Be with Jan and all of the Melenkas in this time.

-**Sarah, my love**
+Please deliver these people to you.

+**Sarah, my love** Lord, please show her there is no expectation from me.
+None like what she has gone through.
+Please show her that it is enough for her to be here with me.

-**Lord, help me to gentle, patient, and tender like you**
+**Lord, help me to gentle, patient, and tender like you** thank you over and over again.
+I can hear myself and I can apologize and repent in the moment.
+You are doing this.
+Your spirit guides me.
+Be glorified.

-**Lord, let me preach your gospel, die, and then be forgotten**
+**Lord, let me preach your gospel, die, and then be forgotten** a little grace.
+A lot of provision.
+All of your words.

-**Lord, I cared not where or how I lived, or what hardships I went through, so I could but gain souls to Christ. —Henry Martyn**
+**Lord, I cared not where or how I lived, or what hardships I went through, so I could but gain souls to Christ. —Henry Martyn** I praise you for my life and every single thing I have been through.
+Redeem it all.
+Save your people.

 **“On Christ’s glory I would fix all my thoughts and desires, and the more I see of the glory of Christ, the more the painted beauties of this world will wither in my eyes and I will be more and more crucified to this world.
-It will become to me like something dead and putrid, impossible for me to enjoy.” ― John Owen, The Glory of Christ**
+It will become to me like something dead and putrid, impossible for me to enjoy.” ― John Owen, The Glory of Christ** please keep doing what you are doing in my life

-**For my Jonathan**
+**For my Jonathan** lord I thank you for the relationships i already have been blessed with.
+Continue to grow us.

 **This might be a little thing but how can I stave off this competitive need?
 Lord, redeem this.**

+Lord what it is I thank you.
+I do fear it is going to come up in weird or unhealthy ways.
+But You lead me.
+Be my vision.

 ## Next steps